-OUR MISSION Ensure the integrity of the electoral process.
+Our mission is to ensure the integrity of the electoral process.

 Since elections were designated as critical infrastructure in 2017, our office has taken advantage of every partnership and resource available to harden our networks and protect the integrity of elections.